 - Dentures, Removable Teeth, Hearing Aids, Eyeglass and Contact Lenses

 - Weekly Income $100 (waiting period 30 days)

 Expenses eligible under any other healthcare plan(s) must be submitted to that plan(s).
 Your Accident Policy will pay only the amount of expenses that are not eligible with any other insurer.
 Only claims up to the maximum benefits of the policy will be considered for payment.
-Explanation of benefits from other insurer, must accompany eligible expenses when submitting.
+Explanation of benefits from other insurers must accompany eligible expenses when submitting.
 You must have required and received medical /dental treatment commencing within 30 days of the accident.
-Insurance provider must receive notice of your accident within 30 days of the accident date and claim documentation within 90 days from the date of accident.
+The insurance provider must receive notice of your accident within 30 days of the accident date and claim documentation within 90 days from the date of the accident.